- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 House of memory, 2023-24

-In the series House of Memory, I focus on the impermanence of memories and how they are influenced by longing and personal experiences.
+In the series House of Memory, I explore the impermanence of memories and how they are shaped by longing and personal experiences.

 I need blacks